-Registry Doctor is a program which supposed to operate as a system optimization tool.
-It is promoted as a tool that removes junk files, fixes registry, optimizes browsers and improves overall computer's performance.
-However, it is also known as Trojan.Clicker, a malicious program which is designed to perform click fraud.
-Simply said, Trojan.Clicker is disguised as Registry Doctor, a supposedly legitimate and useful software.
+Registry Doctor is a program designed to operate as a system optimization tool.
+It supposedly removes junk files, fixes the registry, optimizes browsers, and improves overall computer performance, however, it is also known as Trojan.Clicker, a malicious program that performs 'click fraud'.
+In summary, Trojan.Clicker is disguised as Registry Doctor, supposedly legitimate and useful software.

-Registry Doctor/Trojan.Clicker is promoted on some questionable website.
+Registry Doctor/Trojan.Clicker is promoted on a dubious website.
 Once downloaded and installed, it starts a malicious process in Task Manager called "EpizyCleanup".
-It might look like a legitimate process, however, by running in the system's background it performs the aforementioned click fraud.
-It connects to various websites and clicks links, and advertisements.
-Simply said, by clicking various ads it generates revenue for cyber criminals through the Pay-per-click (PPC) model.
-It is illegal to generate revenue in such ways (using the click fraud method).
-If there is any reason to believe that this Trojan.Clicker (disguised as Registry Doctor) malicious program is installed on the computer, it should be removed as soon as possible.
-Besides, it is very likely that the Registry Doctor is not an actual system optimization tool - it only detects issues (probably fake ones) but does not fix any of them.
-It is designed to give an impression that it is effective so that people would not uninstall it shortly after installation and would keep it installed for a long time.
-Keeping it installed keeps Trojan.Clicker installed as well, which allows cyber criminals to generate revenue as long as it is not uninstalled.
+This may seem to be a legitimate process, however, when running in the system background, it performs click fraud - it connects to various websites and stealthily clicks links and advertisements.
+By clicking ads, this program generates revenue for cyber criminals through the Pay-per-click (PPC) model.
+Note that it is illegal to generate revenue using the click fraud method.
+If there is any reason to believe that this Trojan.Clicker (disguised as Registry Doctor) malicious program is installed on your computer, it should be removed immediately.
+Registry Doctor is unlikely to be a legitimate system optimization tool - it simply detects 'issues' (probably fake) and does not fix them.
+The program gives the impression that it is effective software so that people keep it installed on their systems.
+This, however, also keeps Trojan.Clicker installed, which in turn allows cyber criminals to generate revenue.

 |Threat Type||Trojan.Clicker, fake system optimizer.|